telerik/kendo-ui-core/docs/aspnet-mvc/helpers/scheduler/scaffolding.md

 > **Important**
 >
 > The Kendo UI Scaffolder will not include the required `UI for ASP.NET MVC` files to the project.
-To achieve this automatically, use the [Telerik UI for ASP.NET MVC Visual Studio extensions]({% slug overview_aspnetmvc %}).
-To achieve this manually, refer to [this article]({% slug aspnetmvc5_aspnetmvc %}).
+To automatically achieve this, use the [Telerik UI for ASP.NET MVC Visual Studio extensions]({% slug overview_aspnetmvc %}).
+To manually achieve this, refer to [this article]({% slug aspnetmvc5_aspnetmvc %}).

 ## Configuration